MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.DeviceManagement/New-MgDeviceManagementWindowInformationProtectionNetworkLearningSummary.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER `<IMicrosoftGraphWindowsInformationProtectionNetworkLearningSummary>`: Windows Information Protection Network learning Summary entity.
+BODYPARAMETER <IMicrosoftGraphWindowsInformationProtectionNetworkLearningSummary>: Windows Information Protection Network learning Summary entity.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`:
+  - `[Id <String>]`: The unique idenfier for an entity.
+Read-only.
   - `[DeviceCount <Int32?>]`: Device Count
   - `[Url <String>]`: Website url